-The role of guard dogs is somewhat more intense than that of watchdogs.
+The role of trained guard dogs is somewhat more intense than that of watchdogs.
 Although guard dogs alert the home to the presence of intruders, they do more than that as well.
-One of the purposes of guard dogs is to bluff, or put on a show.
-Growling, baring teeth and snapping are typical behaviors.
+One of the purposes of guard dogs is to bluff or put on a show.
+Growling, baring teeth, and snapping are typical behaviors.
 If a guard dog is outside, it will often bark or growl aggressively and stand up against the fence in a show of force.

-One major difference between guard dogs and watch dogs is that guard dogs cannot be too friendly towards strangers.
-For example, neither retrievers nor Labradors are suited for the role of guard dog.
+One major difference between guard dogs and watchdogs is that guard dogs cannot be too friendly towards strangers.
+For example, neither retrievers nor Labradors are suited for the role of a guard dog.
 The breeds are exceptionally friendly and welcoming of strangers, making them unlikely candidates for a show of strength.

 You clearly don’t want a dog that attacks any unfamiliar face.
 No one wants a dog that will savagely attack the mailman delivering a package.
 Family protection dogs receive thorough, careful training.
 They learn to bite on command, and they also must stop biting on command.

 Protection dogs are family dogs.
 A protection dog must form a strong bond with their family to be useful, and they must get along well with children.
 Although they do not attack unprovoked, a good protection dog should have finely honed instincts.
 If they perceive a threat, particularly to a child, they will attack.
 Because of demanding requirements, protection dogs are typically limited to a handful of breeds.
 A protection dog can be neither too friendly nor too aggressive.

 Guard dogs and protection dogs both fulfill an important role, keeping the home safe and guarding against intruders.
 Protection dogs are typically limited to a few breeds.
 Guard dogs are somewhat more diverse.